renatoshi/CryptoList/README.md

 CryptList is a cryptocurrency website to watch the information about crytpo currencies and there real time value.
+Click here to see the Live page: cryptolist-eta.vercel.app/

 technologies used for the project: